nibarulabs/ccxt-js/CONTRIBUTING.md

 **All timestamps throughout all unified structures within this library are integer UTC timestamps _in milliseconds_!**

-In order to convert to milliseconds timestamps, CCXT implements the following methods:
+In order to convert to milliseconds timestamps, CCXT-JS implements the following methods:

 ```javascript
 const data = {